- QTP Tutorial

-Run Time Errors
+- Run Time Errors

 Syntax errors are the typos or a piece of the code that does not confirm with the VBscripting language grammar.
 Syntax errors occur at the time of compilation of code and cannot be executed until the errors are fixed.

-If the script is syntactically correct but it produces unexpected results.
+If the script is syntactically correct but it produces unexpected results, then it is known as a Logical error.
 Logical error usually does not interrupt the execution but produces incorrect results.
-Logical errors could occur due to variety of reasons, viz- wrong assumptions or misunderstanding of the requirement and sometimes incorrect program logics (using do-while instead of do-Until) or Infinite Loops.
+Logical errors could occur due to variety of reasons, viz- wrong assumptions or misunderstandings of the requirement and sometimes incorrect program logics (using do-while instead of do-Until) or Infinite Loops.

-File NOT found but the script trying to read the file.
+- File NOT found but the script trying to read the file

-Dividing a number by Zero.
+- Dividing a number by Zero

-Array Index out of bounds while accessing array elements.
+- Array Index out of bounds while accessing array elements

-Handling Run-Time Errors:
+Handling Run-Time Errors

 There are various ways to handle errors in the code.